 Smartwatch eSIM Uses Number Sharing, Not Independent Profiles

 Unlike phone eSIM, where you can install a profile from any provider, smartwatch eSIM almost always works through "number sharing" (also called "paired plan" or "companion plan").
 This means your watch shares your phone's cellular number and data plan.
 When someone calls your phone number, both your phone and watch ring.
-When your watch sends a text, it appears to come from your phone number.
-This is managed by your carrier, not by the watch or its manufacturer.
-You typically cannot install an independent eSIM profile from a travel eSIM provider on your smartwatch.
-The carrier charges a monthly fee for number sharing, usually $5 to $15 per month on top of your regular phone plan.

 Not All Carriers Support Smartwatch Number Sharing

 Even if your watch supports eSIM, your specific carrier may not offer a number sharing plan for it.
 In the US, AT&T, Verizon, and T-Mobile all support Galaxy Watch and Pixel Watch number sharing, but smaller carriers and MVNOs (like Mint Mobile, Visible, or Cricket) generally do not.
 In Europe and Asia, carrier support varies widely.
-Before purchasing an LTE smartwatch, check your carrier's website for their specific watch plan offerings.
-If your carrier does not support number sharing for your watch model, the eSIM capability is essentially unusable.
-The watch will still work over Bluetooth and Wi-Fi, but it will not have independent cellular connectivity.

 Galaxy Watch LTE Requires a Samsung Galaxy Phone

-Samsung Galaxy Watch LTE models (Watch 4, 5, 6, 7, Ultra, FE) can only activate eSIM when paired with a Samsung Galaxy phone.
+Samsung Galaxy Watch LTE models (Watch 4, 5, 6, 7, 8, FE, and both Ultra models) can only activate eSIM when paired with a Samsung Galaxy phone.
 If you use a Pixel, OnePlus, or any non-Samsung Android phone, you cannot set up the cellular/eSIM connection on a Galaxy Watch, even if you can pair the watch over Bluetooth.
 This is a Samsung-imposed restriction enforced through the Galaxy Wearable app.
-The LTE activation option simply does not appear when the watch is paired with a non-Samsung device.
-If you own a non-Samsung Android phone and want an LTE smartwatch, consider the Google Pixel Watch instead, which works with any Android phone running Android 11 or later.

 Travel eSIM Providers Do Not Support Smartwatches